Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 At half health, it'll start to shoot three projectiles at a certain rhythm; it'll shoot 2 in quick succession, then waits a bit and shoots the third.
 You can try to dodge the 2 projectiles while standing in any of its sides to apply the strategy for them.

-If you hit its weakspot, or complete a dance successfully, the spider becomes many tiny versions of itself.
+If you hit its weakspot, or complete a Dance Mode successfully, the spider becomes many tiny versions of itself.
 Best way to deal with these is to, of course, hit them with Soul Robber.
 Level 2 Soul Robber is much more effective because of the wide attack that it gets.
 Charged Soul Spin will also do the trick as it'll also attract enemies to you to hit more of them.

 After the fight you'll get the Valentine's Day Door and the key to Dr. Finklestein's Lab.